-Portuguese people love to enjoy things slowly and they are quite unique and easy-going people.
-If you make a Portuguese friend, you can be sure that your friendship will last forever.
-They care for the people around them, and they are always ready to help.
+First off, Portuguese people love to enjoy things slowly.
+They are quite unique and easy-going people.
+If you make a Portuguese friend, it’s likely that your friendship will be everlasting.
+Portugal people care for the people around them, and they are always ready to help.

-Considering these above-mentioned migrations, it can be reasonable to claim that the ethnic origin of the Portuguese is predominantly a mixture of pre-Celts or para-Celts.
+Considering these above-mentioned migrations, it can be reasonable to claim that the Portuguese ethnicity group is predominantly a mixture of pre-Celts or para-Celts.
 In addition, the Romans also had an influence on the population in terms of genetics and culture.
 The Portuguese language derives mainly from Latin.
 Germanic peoples like the Suebi and the Visigoths also ruled the peninsula for several centuries and assimilated into the local populations.
 The Portuguese language is spoken in the following countries: Brazil, Angola, Mozambique, Guinea Bissau, East Timor, Equatorial Guinea, Macau, Cape Verde, São Tomé, and Príncipe.

 Between the 8th and 13th centuries (until 1249), the Moors occupied today’s Portugal.
 Among them, mainly Berbers and Jews converted to Christianity.
 Many genetic studies demonstrate that the Moorish occupation left some Jewish, Arab, and Berber genetic influence throughout most of Iberia to some extent.
 Also, some minor influences of small Viking settlements between the 9th and 11th centuries were seen mainly in the northern regions of Douro and Minho.

-As can be seen from their history, most of today’s Portuguese population consisted of a mixture of the people having inhabited and traded in the area throughout centuries.
+As can be seen from their history, most of today’s Portuguese population consisted of a mixture of the people having inhabited and traded in the area throughout the centuries.
 After the Iberians, the Celts, Romans, Germanic tribes, Moors, Jews, and others began to settle in the area.
-As a result, this created unique physical characteristics of the region’s people.
-We can observe the common Mediterranean features of these people.
-They include brown eyes and brown hair, and a body height of fewer than six feet.
+As a result, this created unique physical characteristics for the region’s people.
+We can observe the common Mediterranean features also appear in many Portuguese people.
+They include brown eyes and brown hair, and a height of fewer than six feet.

 You can also observe the effect of the Germanic tribes on the northern part of the country.
 There, people are usually taller, light-haired, and light-eyed.
 Similarly, the effects of the Moorish are also distinct in the south, in terms of physical features and lifestyle.

-Throughout centuries, blending with these people and seclusion from most of Europe created a distinctive quality of a Portuguese population, in terms of ethnicity and culture.
+Throughout centuries, blending with these people and seclusion from most of Europe created a distinctive quality of the Portuguese population, in terms of ethnicity and culture.

 Portugal welcomes lots of immigrants.
-To name a few, Eastern Europeans, Brazilians, Africans, Asians, and other Europeans are among them.
+To name a few, Eastern Europeans, Brazilians, Africans, Asians, and other Europeans.
 Most of them live around Lisbon, Algarve, and Porto.
 African immigrants from former colonies mostly live around the area of Amadora.

-Many of the Brazilians came to the country as guest workers and were interested in Portugal’s new prosperity.
+Many Brazilians came to the country as guest workers and were interested in Portugal’s new prosperity.
 They mostly gathered around Lisbon and Algarve.

-Let’s now look at some facts you should know before arriving in Portugal.
+Let’s now look at some interesting facts about Portuguese you should know before arriving in Portugal.

 Hospitable & Friendly

-You’ve most probably heard before about how hospitable the Portuguese are.
+You’ve most probably heard before about how hospitable the Portugal People are.
 That’s true.
 They are great hosts when it comes to welcoming their guests.
 You can be sure that they’ll make you feel at home.

 The Portuguese have their lunch or dinner together with lots of friends and family members.
 If they receive guests, they spend many hours preparing meals.
-You’ll find that the table is full of a variety of food.
-You can find starters and desserts on a typical Portuguese table as well.
-Not to mention that all of them are delicious.
+You’ll find that the table is full of a variety of foods.
+You can find starters, mains, and desserts on a typical Portuguese table.
+Did we mention that Portuguese cuisine is absolutely delicious?

 Also, when a person goes to a place as a guest, they usually bring some small gifts like flowers or a bottle of wine.

 Portuguese people value their family and friends very much.
-Usually, they try to have their dinner together with their family.
+Usually, they try to have dinner together with their family.
 It is also common for the Portuguese people to spare their whole Sunday for their family.

 You should know that Portuguese people are hard workers.
 They are quite adaptable and thrifty as well.
 They are eager to explore and learn new things and search for means to maintain themselves.

-Depending on regions, employment may vary.
+Depending on the region, employment may vary.
 However, in general, the main occupations are concentrated around industrial jobs and tourism.
 The tourism sector has masses of visitors to Lisbon, Porto, the Algarve region, the Silver Coast, and the Azores.
 Agriculture is also a significant sector in the Azores and Madeira Islands.

 In Portugal, salaries are rising.
 However, they are still below the average of the European Union.
 According to the law, working hours cannot be more than eight hours per day and forty hours per week.
 However, sometimes workers may need to work as long as ten hours.
-Also, They may not get paid more in those cases.
+Unfortunately, they may not get paid more in those cases.

 They also have traditional types of bread.
 The most popular of them are the Broa, Bolo Lêvedo, and Broa de Milho.
 You should definitely try these as well when you visit Portugal.